 Australia Travel Planning - Part 1: Deciding What to See and Do

-10 Weeks in Australia - Here's how I am planning this epic adventure
+10 Weeks in Australia - Here's how I planned this epic adventure

 From the Great Barrier Reef to the Outback, the incredible beaches, and everything in-between, Australia is one of the most desirable vacation destinations in the world.
 If you are wondering why, I have previously written about some of the best reasons to visit.